How to Choose an Air Purifier For Your Home

 When shopping for an air purifier, it’s important to note that not all these indoor air pollutants may apply to your home.
 For example, newer homes tend to not have lead problems but may have greater levels of other indoor pollutants, such as VOCs, found in new building materials.
 Keep this in mind when choosing the best air purifier for your home.

-CONSIDERATIONS WHEN CHOOSING AN AIR PURIFIERThe number of air purifiers out there is enough to make your head spin!
+What to Consider When Purchasing an Air PurifierThe number of air purifiers out there is enough to make your head spin!
 Use the following as a fail-proof criteria when selecting your air purifier:

 - Materials: Air purifiers should be free of plastic parts, formaldehyde, antimicrobial chemicals, toxic adhesives, and glues.